samtay/so/README.md

 [here](https://github.com/gyscos/cursive/wiki/Backends).

 ## contributing
-This was my first time writing Rust and I want to put out a **warning** that there is very likely some non-idiomatic and straight up ugly code throughout this project, so don't come looking here for a good Rust example!
-That being said, I would love to improve the codebase so if you have any refactoring contributions feel free to send me a PR, but please also add a short explanation.
+**Warning**: this was my first time writing Rust and there is very likely some non-idiomatic and straight up ugly code throughout this project, so don't come looking here for a good Rust example!
+That being said, I would love to improve the codebase.
+Feel free to check out the [contributing guidelines](.github/CONTRIBUTING.md) and submit any refactoring issues or pull requests.

 ## credits
 Credit to my good friend [Charles](heyitscharles.com) for logo design.